MaianneThornton/MaianneThornton/README.md

 ## 👯 I’m looking to collaborate on:

-- Any projects that will help me sharpen my coding skills
+- Projects that will help others in some way i.e. bring awareness to causes that adversely affect the collective
 - Reach out with any project ideas we can use to build our portfolios!

 ## 📫 How to reach me: